Azure/multimodal-ai-llm-processing-accelerator/README.md

     - For example, if you want to build a document extraction pipeline, start with the pipelines that use Azure Document Intelligence.
     - If you want to then combine this with AI Speech or with a different kind of trigger, look through the other pipelines for examples of those.
     - Once familiar with the example pipelines, you should be able to see how you can plug different pipeline components together by into an end-to-end solution.
+    - If you are deploying a use case that only requires certain functionality, you may want to disable any of the pipelines that are not required for your use case.
+To do this, you can simply comment or delete the import statements and route registration code within the [function_app.py](function_app/function_app.py).
+This will ensure that those pipelines are not loaded when the function app starts.
 1. Clone the python blueprint file (e.g. `function_app/bp_<pipeline_name>.py`) that is most similar to your ideal use case, renaming it and using it as a base to start with.
 1. Review and modify the different parts of the pipeline.
 The common things are:
     1. The AI/LLM components that are used and their configurations.